-- 1. The Town will Consider requests for site specific amendments to the Official Plan upon a complete application, and will evaluate such requests, in consideration of the overall intent, vision, goals, principles and policies of the Official Plan, and on the basis of the following criteria: - i.
+- 1. The Town will Consider requests for amendments to this Plan or the implementing zoning by-law upon a complete application, and will evaluate such requests, in consideration of the overall intent, vision, goals, principles and policies of this Plan, and on the basis of the following criteria: - i.
 Suitability of the location of the site for the proposed land use; - ii.
 Compatibility of the proposed land use with surrounding uses; - iii.
 The need for and feasibility of the use, where considered appropriate; - iv.
 The impact of the proposal on municipal services, infrastructure, and community services and facilities; - v.
 The economic benefits and financial implications to the Town; and, - vi.
 Regard for the Provincial Planning Statement. - 2.
-The statutory procedure for amending this Plan will be undertaken pursuant to the Planning Act. - 3.
-Amendments to this Plan will not be required for Office Consolidations of the Plan, changes such as typographical, editorial, or formatting corrections to text or Schedules, which do not change the intent of the Plan.
+The statutory procedure for amending this Plan and the implementing zoning by-law will be undertaken pursuant to the Planning Act. - 3.
+Amendments to this Plan will not be required for office consolidations, changes such as typographical, editorial, or formatting corrections to text or Schedules, none of which are deemed to alter or otherwise modify the intent of the Plan, its policies, or its interpretation.